How To Get Better At Writing: 18 Practical Tips

 Best for: grades 4-9 and older

 For older or tech-savvy kids, a blog can be a way to bring their journaling or storytelling to an advanced level.
-It gives a genuine reason to write, a purpose, and an audience.
+Starting a blog gives a genuine reason to write, a purpose, and an audience.

 Kids know that their work will be read by family, friends, and others, and it sparks them to put their best effort.